Updated rankings for 2021!

 What Features to Look For

 Look for a seat with at least 20 degrees of incline.
-This will make it harder for you to lean back and slouch.
+This helps tip your pelvis forward and align your spine properly, all the while making it harder for you to lean back and slouch.

-Make sure you understand the weight and height restrictions before you buy.
+Also, sure you understand the weight and height restrictions before you buy a kneeling chair.
 Err on the side of caution, and if you’re especially large, short or tall, be prepared to pay a bit more for what you need.

 If more than one person is going to be using the chair, try to find one with adjustable height.
 Some chairs are theoretically adjustable but you need tools in order to change the height.